dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

 <div class="caption">
     Evolution of clones with distinct copy numbers from a triple-negative breast tumor over time {% cite salehi2021clonal %}.
     Left: Phylogeny of cells based on their copy number profiles.
 Cells with similar copy numbers are grouped into a clone.
-    Right: Clonal fractions in the cell population over time.
+    Right: Temporal trajectory of clonal fractions in the cell population (= number of cells in the clone, divided by number of cells in total).
 </div>

-Furthermore, applications of DLP+ have led to the realization that knock-outs of certain important genes, such as TP53 and BRCA1/2 in the mammary epithelium, are associated with a significant increase in chromosomal instability {% cite funnell2022single %}.
+Furthermore, applications of DLP+ have led to the realization that knock-outs of certain important genes, such as TP53 and BRCA1/2 in the mammary epithelium, are associated with a significant increase in CIN {% cite funnell2022single %}.
 This manifests in higher number of polyploid cells (resulting from whole-genome duplications) and more chromosome missegregations.
-These results explain the high copy number aberrations that have been observed in ovarian and breast cancers.
+These results explain the high numbers of CNAs that have been observed in ovarian and breast cancers.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">